 166 The Ant.
 A Man used to steal and store goods from neighbors.
 Jupiter turned him into an Ant but his behavior did not change.

 167 The Fly.
 (No summary yet.)
 Not linked yet

 168 The Shipwrecked Man.
 A man was shipwrecked and blamed the sea for his troubles.
 The sea responded saying it was not he but the wind that should be blamed.

 169 The Prodigal Young Man and the Swallow.
 A man saw a Swallow early in the season and sold his coat.
 The weather turned cold again and the man bemoaned that it would kill him and the Swallow.

 170 Physician and Sick Man.
 A Doctor tends a dying patient telling him that all his symptoms are natural and normal.
 The patient complains that he is ready to die of good symptoms.

 171 Bat, Thorn Bush, and Gull.
+(The animals lost related items and now behave accordingly.)
 Not linked yet

 172 The Bat and the Two Weasels.
 A Bat caught by a Weasel pleaded to live as the Weasel thought he was a bird and wasn’t.
 Caught again he pleaded as a Mouse.
 Once more free.

 173 Hermes and the Woodcutter.
 A workman lost an axe.
 Mercury recovered a gold and silver axe which the workman refused.
 Mercury then recovered the real axe and gave him the others.